THE PLATFORM

 Both memoirs and autobiographies should be written with the focus on the reader, however.
 Writing succeeds because of readers.
 Whether you’re covering your life from birth to now, or sharing specific stories, keep the reader at the forefront of your mind at all times.

-The more you think “reader first” the better your memoir or autobiography will be.
+The more you think “reader first” the better your writing will be, regardless of whether you are writing an autobiography vs memoir.

 Celebrities and well-known figures often communicate their life stories through autobiographies, while lesser known individuals communicate a theme through specific stories from their lives.